choldgraf/textbook/_chapters/10/2/Sampling_from_a_Population.md

 ---
-interact_link: notebooks/10/2/Sampling_from_a_Population.ipynb
+interact_link: chapters/10/2/Sampling_from_a_Population.ipynb
-title: '10.2 Sampling from a Population'
+title: 'Sampling from a Population'
-permalink: 'chapters/10/2/Sampling_from_a_Population'
+permalink: '/chapters/10/2/Sampling_from_a_Population'
-previouschapter:
+prev_page:
-  url: chapters/10/1/Empirical_Distributions
+  url: /chapters/10/1/Empirical_Distributions
-  title: '10.1 Empirical Distributions'
+  title: 'Empirical Distributions'
-nextchapter:
+next_page:
-  url: chapters/10/3/Empirical_Distribution_of_a_Statistic
+  url: /chapters/10/3/Empirical_Distribution_of_a_Statistic
-  title: '10.3 Empirical Distibution of a Statistic'
+  title: 'Empirical Distibution of a Statistic'
-redirect_from:
-  - 'chapters/10/2/sampling-from-a-population'
+comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
+SEE FILES IN /NOTEBOOKS***"
 ---

 ### Sampling from a Population